xueqianging/flink/docs/dev/connectors/kafka.md

 properties.setProperty("bootstrap.servers", "localhost:9092")
 properties.setProperty("group.id", "test")
 stream = env
-    .addSource(new FlinkKafkaConsumer010[String]("topic", new SimpleStringSchema(), properties))
+    .addSource(new FlinkKafkaConsumer[String]("topic", new SimpleStringSchema(), properties))
-    .print()
 {% endhighlight %}
 </div>
 </div>

 ### The `DeserializationSchema`

 The Flink Kafka Consumer needs to know how to turn the binary data in Kafka into Java/Scala objects.
-The `DeserializationSchema` allows users to specify such a schema.
-The `T deserialize(byte[] message)` method gets called for each Kafka message, passing the value from Kafka.
+The `KafkaDeserializationSchema` allows users to specify such a schema.
+The `T deserialize(ConsumerRecord<byte[], byte[]> record)` method gets called for each Kafka message, passing the value from Kafka.

-It is usually helpful to start from the `AbstractDeserializationSchema`, which takes care of describing the produced Java/Scala type to Flink's type system.
-Users that implement a vanilla `DeserializationSchema` need to implement the `getProducedType(...)` method themselves.

-For accessing the key, value and metadata of the Kafka message, the `KafkaDeserializationSchema` has the following deserialize method `T deserialize(ConsumerRecord<byte[], byte[]> record)`.

-For convenience, Flink provides the following schemas:
+For convenience, Flink provides the following schemas out of the box:

 1. `TypeInformationSerializationSchema` (and `TypeInformationKeyValueSerializationSchema`) which creates a schema based on a Flink's `TypeInformation`.
 This is useful if the data is both written and read by Flink.